 Like a lot of shows from the fall European tour, a tape of this excellent Copenhagen performance has been floating out in the ether for decades.
 Columbia crowned it with semi-official status back in 2010 by including video of the set in its mega deluxe Bitches Brew 40th anniversary package, then gave it a broader audience by posting the complete concert to YouTube a couple months back.
 Point being, if you haven’t heard or seen this show, remedy that stat.Continue reading “11.4.1969 Copenhagen”

 A week into the Newport Jazz Fest European tour, the quintet inexplicably shifts into a new gear here in Salle Pleyel.
 The set flow is honed to perfection, Corea, Holland, and DeJohnette are dialed in and playful, and a solid sound system allows Miles and Shorter to blow with utter confidence.
-Everything fell into place here, and thankfully we have video of the complete first set to bear witness.Continue reading “11.3.1969 Paris”
+Everything fell into place here, and thankfully we have video of both sets to bear witness.Continue reading “11.3.1969 Paris”

 After months’ worth of tapes from concert halls and festival stages, it’s a delight to hear the quintet back in a club setting.
 Because as much as Miles wanted to ratchet up the band’s volume and intensity throughout the year, the primitive amplification in these larger venues seems to have forced him beyond his comfort zone – often cutting through the mix at higher registers at the expense of that characteristically impeccable tone.
 Here at Ronnie Scott’s, he’s clearly in his element.Continue reading “11.2.1969 Ronnie Scott’s, London”